axelitus/fuel-pkg-history/README.md

 php oil package install pkg-history folder=history
 ```

+This method will change when Fuel v1.1 is released.

 ## Usage

 The first thing you should do is load the package.
 This can be achieved manually by calling: